ayushvyasonwork/Tasveer/README.md

 ## ✨ Key Features

--   **Image & Thought Sharing**: Users can post pictures accompanied by their thoughts, creating a personal feed.
 - **Interactive Posts**: Engage with content by liking and commenting on posts in real-time.
 - **Dynamic Stories**: Post temporary stories that disappear after a set time.
 - **AI Song Recommendations**: Get AI-powered song suggestions to add to your stories.
+- **AI Tag Detection**: Automatically identifies **AI-generated images** during uploads using the **Gemini API** and attaches an **“AI Generated”** tag to such posts for transparency.
 - **Secure Authentication**: Implements token-based authentication (JWT) for secure sessions and uses bcrypt to hash passwords, ensuring user data is protected.
 - **In-App Game**: A classic Snake game is integrated for users to play.
 - **Dual Theme**: Seamlessly switch between a light and dark mode for comfortable viewing.
 - **Real-time Communication**: Utilizes Socket.io for instant updates on likes, comments, and other interactions.
 - **Optimized Performance**: Leverages Redis for caching, ensuring faster fetching and delivery of stories.

 ## 🛠️ Technologies Used